celcion/NebulousTranslations/README.md

 Please, keep in mind that I'm (<i>Celcion</i>) not a programmer, so my code could be pretty ugly.
 But as long as it does its job, it doesn't matter, right? :-)
 I also use <a href="https://github.com/PowerShell/PowerShell">Powershell</a> for the most part.
 It's not the sole programming language I know, but the one I'm most comfortable with.
 Note that this code was written using <b>Windows version</b> of Powershell.
 I can't guarantee that it'll work on Linux/macOS versions.

+Also we'd like to note that we prefer to keep information about future and ongoing projects closed.
+So please don't ask us which games we're working on currently and which games will be next.
+Source code will also be published post-release only.

 <hr>

 <h2>Page news:</h2>